 There are three general types of IoT jobs:

-- Jobs that focus on the technology behind IoT projects.
-This includes the software, hardware, and network side of things, such as IoT solution architect, IoT software engineer, IoT analyst, cloud engineer, IoT app developer, machine learning designer/developer/engineer, or IoT software developer.
+This includes the software, hardware and network side of things.
+Examples of positions include IoT solution architects, IoT software engineers, IoT analysts, cloud engineers, IoT app developers, machine learning designers/developers/engineers or IoT software developers.

-- Jobs that focus on big data and how to analyze it for insights.
-This includes data scientist, database architect, business intelligence (BI) analyst, data engineer, or data analyst.
+Jobs that focus on big data and how to analyze it for insights

 - 3 ways general IT pros can become IoT experts before the jobs boom (TechRepublic)